 Past Lectures

-Comprehensive Pediatric Vestibular Care—In 2023, the lecture was presented by Violette Lavender, AuD; and Gretchen Mueller, DPT.
+In 2023, the lecture was presented by Violette Lavender, AuD; and Gretchen Mueller, DPT.
 Drs.
-Lavender and Mueller will be combining their 15-plus years of experience in pediatric vestibular assessment and rehabilitation to present a comprehensive look at pediatric vestibular care from birth to 21 years.
-Typical infant and child development will be discussed and will lay the foundation for identifying children who may be affected by vestibular and balance dysfunction.
+Lavender and Mueller combined their 15-plus years of experience in pediatric vestibular assessment and rehabilitation to present a comprehensive look at pediatric vestibular care from birth to 21 years.
+The lecture discussed infant and child development and laid the foundation for identifying children who may be affected by vestibular and balance dysfunction.